What if I already have extensive experience operating heavy equipment or as a mechanic technician?+

-The program is funded through a negotiated agreement between Local Union #66 of the Operating Engineers and various employers and employer associations in order to provide a skilled workforce.
+This Program is funded through a negotiated agreement between Local Union #66 of the International Union of Operating Engineers and various employers and employer associations in order to provide a skilled workforce.
 The average cost to the Program to graduate just one apprentice is $45,000 although the costs to the apprentices are minimal: a $25.00 application fee, Union initiation fees and dues, and the cost of books used in classroom training.
 (Approximately $250.00 covers initiation and three months dues.
 Dues are about $15.00 per month thereafter.
 The cost of books used in classroom training are approximately $50.00 per year).

 Are apprentices paid while receiving instruction at the training site?+